penguintutor/neopixel-gui/INSTALL.md

 sudo pip3 install passlib
 ```

+Note on Ubuntu this is easier installed as sudo apt install python3-passlib

 ## Disable audio on the Raspberry Pi

 There is a conflict between the sound driver and the PCM used to control the NeoPixels.